American Youth Congress

 Abbot Simon speaking at the University of California, Berkeley on April 19, 1940

 The American Youth Congress, or AYC, was formed in 1935 to advocate for youth rights in U.S. politics, and was responsible for introducing the American Youth Bill of Rights to the U.S. Congress.
-First Lady Eleanor Roosevelt's relationship with the AYC eventually led to the formation of the National Youth Administration.[1]
-While speaking of the National Youth Administration in the 1930s, Eleanor Roosevelt expressed her concern about ageism, stating that "I live in real terror when I think we may be losing this generation.
+First Lady Eleanor Roosevelt's relationship with the AYC eventually led to the formation of the National Youth Administration (NYA).[1]
+While speaking of the NYA in the 1930s, Eleanor Roosevelt expressed her concerns regarding ageism, stating that "I live in real terror when I think we may be losing this generation.
 We have got to bring these young people into the active life of the community and make them feel that they are necessary."[2]

-On July 4, 1936, the AYC issued a Declaration of the Rights of American Youth, which addressed several issues, mainly inalienable rights issues that affected youth, and the economic issues.[3]
-Its Chairman in 1937 was William W. Hinckley, a member of the CP controlled Psychologists League.[4]
+On July 4, 1936, the AYC issued the Declaration of the Rights of American Youth.
+The document addressed several issues, chief among them being the inalienable rights they believed were due to young people, and the economic problems which most affected them.[3]
+Its Chairman in 1937 was William W. Hinckley, a member of the Communist-led Psychologists League.[4]
 By 1939 the movement claimed 4,697,915 members in 513 affiliated organizations nationwide.

-In 1939 the Dies Committee subpoenaed leaders of the AYC, who, in addition to serving the AYC, also were members of the Young Communist League.
+In 1939, the Dies Committee subpoenaed leaders of the AYC, who, in addition to serving the AYC, also were members of the Young Communist League.
 Eleanor Roosevelt was in attendance at the hearings and afterward invited the subpoenaed witnesses to board at the White House during their stay in Washington D.C.
-That year Joseph P. Lash, who later married Trude Lash, described his 1937 defection from the Socialist Party in the Communist weekly, New Masses.
-He was one of First Lady Roosevelt's boarders at the White House during the hearings.
-Another officer, Abbott Simon, slept for two weeks in Lincoln's bed during the hearings.
-In addition to his role in the AYC, Simon was a staff member of the Communist Party USA publication, Champion.
+That same year, Joseph P. Lash, one of First Lady Roosevelt's boarders during the hearings, described his 1937 defection from the Socialist Party in the Communist weekly, New Masses.
+Another officer, Abbott Simon, who was also a staff member of the Communist Party USA publication, Champion, slept for two weeks in Lincoln's bed during the hearings.

 On February 10, 1940, members of the AYC, as guests of First Lady Roosevelt, attended a picnic on the White House lawn where they were addressed by President Roosevelt from the South Portico.
-The President admonished them to condemn not merely the Nazi regime but all dictatorships.[5]
-The President was reportedly booed by the group.[citation needed] Afterwards, many of the same youth picketed the White House as representatives of the American Peace Mobilization.
-Among them was Joseph Cadden, one of the overnight guests.[citation needed]
+Appealing to them to condemn not merely the Nazi regime but also all other dictatorships, Roosevelt was reportedly booed by the group.[5][6]
+Afterwards, many of the same youth picketed the White House as representatives of the American Peace Mobilization.[7]

-Later in 1940, despite Eleanor Roosevelt's publication of reasons called "Why I still believe in the Youth Congress," the American Youth Congress was disbanded.[6]
+Later in 1940, despite Eleanor Roosevelt's defense of the organization, published under the title "Why I still believe in the Youth Congress," the American Youth Congress was disbanded.[8]

 See also